If you want the best ways to contact Charter and get them to really listen we can help.

 Begin Small Claims Court proceedings by contacting Charter Communications at their legal address.

 Sending a demand letter to contact Charter Spectrum at their legal address is an initial step in the Small Claims process.
-Instructions for following this process, and what to do after you contact Spectrum, can be found here.
+We show you how to sue Charter Spectrum in court and what to do to get compensation.
 It often gets customers what they want, but can take some navigation.

 Demand Consumer Arbitration from Spectrum under your Spectrum contract.